Qantas Flight 1: Damage

 The collision with the antenna caused the nose and right wing landing gear to collapse, the nose landing gear being forced back into the fuselage.
 The aircraft slid along in a nose-down, right wing low attitude, causing some further damage to the nose and damage to the two right engines and their mountings.
 The intrusion of the nose landing gear also caused the failure of the cabin intercom and public address system.

-The damage was such that the aircraft was initially a write-off, but to preserve its reputation Qantas had it repaired at a cost of less than AU$100 million (the exact figure was never disclosed by Qantas).
-Returning the aircraft to service enabled Qantas to retain its record of having no hull-loss accidents since the advent of the Jet Age, and also proved to be the more economical option for the time, as a new 747-400 was listed close to $200 million.
+The damage was such that the aircraft was initially a write-off, but to preserve its reputation Qantas had it repaired at a cost of approximately AU$100 million (the exact figure was never disclosed by Qantas).
+Returning the aircraft to service enabled Qantas to retain its record of having no hull-loss accidents since the advent of the Jet Age.

+The aircraft

+The aircraft, S/N 24806, was delivered new to Qantas in August 1990 and registered VH-OJH; it was withdrawn from use in September 2012 and broken up at Pinal Airpark in 2014 for parts.